shoma-mano/chibinuxt/docs/src/10-minimum-example/030-client-sfc.md

 initApp().catch(console.error);
 ```

-## Next, rewrite build function to build not only server enty but also client entry
+## Next, rewrite build function to build also entry.client.ts

+We will use `mergeConfig` to merge defaultConfig and config specific to client and server as it is used in Nuxt.

 `vite.ts`